HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Race conditions
   - Dead locks
   - Live locks
-  - Concurrent programming
+  - Concurrent programming 🙋 explained
-  - Parallel programming
+  - Parallel programming 🙋 explained
   - Actor Model
-  - Thread
+  - Thread 🙋 explained
-  - Process
+  - Process 🙋 explained
 - Async contracts
-  - Callbacks
+  - Callbacks 🖐️ used
   - Callback-last-error-first
   - Thenable
-  - Promise
+  - Promise 🖐️ used
-  - Async/await
+  - Async/await 🖐️ used
   - Future
-  - Deferred
+  - Deferred 🖐️ used
-  - Sync generator
+  - Sync generator 🖐️ used
-  - Async Generator
+  - Async Generator 🖐️ used
-  - Async Iterator
+  - Async Iterator 🖐️ used
-  - Event
+  - Event 🖐️ used
-  - Coroutine
+  - Coroutine 🖐️ used
-  - Goroutine
+  - Goroutine 👂 heard
-  - Signal
+  - Signal 🖐️ used
-  - Stream
+  - Stream 🖐️ used
   - Chain of responsibility
-  - Middleware
+  - Middleware 🖐️ used
-  - Locks
+  - Locks 🖐️ used
 - Async adapters and utils
   - callbackify
   - promisify